CoSMoSoftware/OBS-studio-webrtc/README.md

 ### Configure JANUS

 https://github.com/meetecho/janus-gateway.

-Configure a JANUS server using the video room plugin with websocket protocol activated.
-You can use their html demo.
+Configure a JANUS server using the video room plugin with **websocket secure protocol** enabled. (you can enable TLS inside the config file janus.transport.websockets.cfg or e.g directly use Nginx).

+For now OBS-Webrtc **support only connection through wss**.
+You can directly use their test webpage videoroomtest.html to receive the stream from OBS-webrtc.

 ### OBS settings

-Launch OBS, go to settings, select the stream tab and change the URL to point to your JANUS server.
+Launch OBS, go to settings, select the stream tab and change the URL to point to your JANUS server (wss://xxx). if using videoroomtest.html, the default "Server room" value is 1234.